 Social distancing efforts have resulted in many medical clinics and state Department of Motor Vehicle (DMV) offices closing or reducing hours.
 For drivers with licenses or medical cards due to expire, this has presented challenges in getting them renewed.

-Last month, the FMCSA issued a temporary waiver that extends the expiration date to June 30 for any license or medical card set to expire between March 1 and June 30.
+In March 2020, the FMCSA issued a temporary waiver extending the expiration date to June 30, 2020, for any license or medical card set to expire between March 1 and June 30, 2020.
 This is intended to provide drivers with additional flexibility and enable them to help keep the supply chain moving during the COVID-19 outbreak.

 It is important to note that while this extension provides relief for drivers with soon-to-be expired licenses and medical cards, drivers must still have the appropriate license(s) to operate their vehicles and be deemed “physically qualified” to operate a commercial motor vehicle by a certified medical examiner.